DanielPollithy/danielpollithy.github.io/_posts/2020-09-09-jensens-inequality.md

 $$ log(E[\frac{p(X,Z)}{q(Z)}]) \ge E[log( \frac{p(X,Z)}{q(Z)} )] $$

-This is vital because the log of the expected value would have been a barrier.
 This can be brought into a nicer form by realizing that the definition of entropy is $$H(p) = E_{x\sim p(x)}[log(\frac{1}{p(x)})] = -E_{x\sim p(x)}[log ~ p(X)]$$